fweig/cbmroot/README.md

 Installation Instructions for for CbmRoot
 =========================================

+The easiest way to install CbmRoot is described in Chapter 3 which introduces a scripts for automatic installation of CbmRoot and its dependencies.
+If you are unsure how to install CbmRoot please follow the instructions in this chapter.

 # 1. Dependencies

 ## 1.1 Compiler

-To be able to compile CbmRoot, the required compiler strongly depends on the used FairSoft version.
+To be able to compile CbmRoot, the used compiler must support the C++17 standard.
-When using FairSoft jun19p3 a compiler with full C++11 support is enough.
-In this case GCC since version 4.8 and clang since version 3.4 are known to work without problems.
-If FairSoft apr21p2 is used a compiler which supports C++17 is needed.
 A GCC beginning from version 7 and clang beginning from version 6 should be okay.

 ## 1.2 FairSoft